microsoft/BotBuilder-Samples/experimental/directline-speech/csharp_dotnetcore/13.core-bot/README.md

 To allow this bot to use Direct Line Speech, these changes were made to the original EchoBot sample:
 1. Use the WebSocketEnabledHttpAdapter in the startup.cs file.
 2. Enabled WebSockets in your application by calling app.UseWebSockets() in the startup.cs file.
-Note this call must be made BEFORE calling app.UseMVC()
+Note this call must be made BEFORE calling app.UseMVC().
-3. Adding HttpGet (in addition to HttpPost for other channels) to the Controller method in BotController.cs
+3. Adding HttpGet (in addition to HttpPost for other channels) to the Controller method in BotController.cs.
+4. Use the "Speak" helper method to send an Activity with the correct Speak field set to have Direct Line Speech turn the message into speech.

 ## Prerequisites